mvysny/mvysny.github.io/_posts/2022-8-18-vaadin-session-timeout.md

 * A: If `closeIdleSessions` is `false` then never since heartbeat requests will effectively keep the session active.
      Otherwise, Vaadin will eventually close the UI (after the age of the UI surpasses the session timeout) which will stop the communication from the browser to the server.
      Servlet container will then close the session after the session timeout elapses.
 That means that the session is closed roughly after the session timeout times two.
+* Q: Can UI survive session closing?
+* A: No. UIs are owned by the session; closing a session closes all UIs.
+* Q: Is UI equal to the browser tab?
+* A: Yes - there's one UI per browser tab.
+However, in Vaadin 23+ when the page is reloaded, the old UI instance is thrown away and a new one is constructed, so in practice there's no way to reliably identify browser tab instance from the UI instance.